H0sseini/ThermalControlAlgorithm/README.md

 print(f"Binary file converted to C++ array in {output_file}.")
 ```
 By default, all files are located in your current directory but you can change them as you need.

+A RIDcontents.csv file is needed as it is provided in the list of files.
+Remember that the number of RIDs must match the sum of RIDs for components, sensors, and heaters.
+Description about the order of RIDs are provided in the ThermalControlAlgorithm.cpp above GetRIDData() function.